FSA plans first product "health alert"

 Alerts to firms as well as to consumers will be public and financial lawyers are already warning clients the regulator is keen to make an example of a company.

-The latest mis-selling scandal involves wrongful sales of insurance policies to cover people's potential inability to repay debts - known as payment protection insurance.
+The latest mis-selling scandal involves wrongful sales of insurance policies to cover people's potential inability to repay debts - known as payment protection insurance (PPI).
 Many customers were never able to make a claim, and banks now face a bill of over 6 billion pounds in compensation.

 Cole said she was not going to wait for anticipated tougher consumer protection powers from Britain or the European Union over the next two to three years to introduce its "product intervention" blueprint.